2026 Notice of Race

 13.1 – Prizes will be given as follows:

-E Scow – 1st through 5th place 1 Master,
+E Scow – 1st through 3rd place

-C Scow – 1st through 3rd place, 1 Master,
+C Scow – 1st through 3rd place

-MC Scow – 1st through 8th place, 1 Junior, 1 Grand Master, 1 Master, 1 Women, 1 Mega Master, 1
+MC Scow – 1st through 5th place, 1 Junior, 1 Grand Master, 1 Master, 1 Women

-Melges 15 – 1st through 3rd place, 1 Master,
+Melges 15 – 1st through 3rd place

-Butterfly (Jr.) – 1st through 10th place, Skipper and Crew
+Butterfly (Jr.) – 1st through 7th place, Skipper and Crew

-Laser – 1st through 4th place, 1 Woman, 1 Junior
+Laser – 1st through 2nd place

 Optimist Pram – 1st through 5th place

-13.2 – Participants must notify registration for inclusion in the Master, Grand Master, Mega Master, Old Salt,
+13.2 – Participants must notify registration for inclusion in the Master, Grand Master, Mega Master, Old Salt, Women, and Junior Divisions.
+Participants in these classes are eligible to compete for both regular and perpetual trophies.

 14 CLASS DIVISIONS/REQUIREMENTS